 Volunteering can be a great way to pull yourself out of a rut and inspire new ways of filling your time and living your life.
 It is all too easy to stay within our spheres of influence and stagnate as we get busier in our personal lives.
 The danger of this is in not progressing and not learning, which can leave people feeling lost and listless.
 Volunteering is an excellent way to make sure you are always learning, trying new things, and finding ways to improve for the future.

 Part of maintaining a healthy social life and general social wellness is by giving back to the community that has given to you.
 Reciprocation and involvement in the community in which you live can help you connect not only to your friends and neighbors but to yourself.
-See and feel the impact you can make, become more solidified in your place in your community, show your friends and neighbors your commitment to their wellbeing, and reap the reward of a happy and healthy social climate.
+See and feel the impact you can make, become more solidified in your place in your community, show your friends and neighbors your commitment to their well-being, and reap the reward of a happy and healthy social climate.

-(1) Harvard Health Publishing (March 2011) Understanding the stress response
+(2) Harvard Health Publishing (March 2011) Understanding the stress response